-Sassan Ghahramani is founder and CEO of SGH Macro Advisors, LLC, a macro-policy advisory firm for hedge funds, asset managers and international financial policymakers based in New York, with affiliates in Washington DC, Brussels, London and Tokyo.
+Sassan Ghahramani is founder and CEO of SGH Macro Advisors, LLC, a macro-policy research firm for hedge funds, asset managers and international financial policymakers.
+SGH was founded in 2009 and is based in Greenwich, CT, with affiliates in Washington DC, Brussels, London and Tokyo.

 Ghahramani was born in Tehran, Iran in a diplomatic family and spent his childhood in Canada, Russia, Iran, and Spain, where he attended the Anglo-American School of Moscow, Tehran International School, and American School of Madrid.
 He moved to the United States to attend Brown University, where he obtained a B.A. in International Relations, enrolled at Harvard University’s Kennedy School of Government Master in Public Policy Program, and switched to New York University where he obtained an MBA in Finance.

 Ghahramani is fluent in Spanish and Farsi, holds a black belt in Kenpo Karate, and is a member of the Board of Directors of the Iranian-American Political Action Committee based in Washington DC.
 He has been quoted and interviewed by numerous national and international media outlets and currently resides in Greenwich, CT.